 Benefit Description You pay

-Durable medical equipment (DME) (cont.)
+Home Health Services (cont.)
 High Option

-Speech generating devices Nothing

-Blood glucose monitors

-Insulin pumps

-Not covered: Equipment that is not deemed medically necessary or is an upgrade to accepted standards.
-All charges

-Home Health Services High Option

-Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
-Nothing

-Services include oxygen therapy, intravenous therapy and medications.

-Not covered: All charges

-• Nursing care requested by, or for the convenience of, the patient or the patient's family

-Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative
+Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative All charges

 Personal comfort or convenience items such as television and telephone services

 • Skilled nursing services provided on a twenty-four (24) hour basis in the home

 • Private duty nursing services (except if medically necessary in an inpatient setting).

 Chiropractic High Option

 Spinal Manipulation when provided by, or under the direction of, your Primary Care Physician, or provided by a Specialist Physician to whom you are appropriately referred. \$10 per office visit with your PCP \$20 per office visit with a specialist

 Not covered: All charges

 • Hypnosis

 Biofeedback

 Acupuncture

-Benefit Description You pay

 Alternative treatments High Option

 No benefit All charges

 Educational classes and programs High Option

 Tobacco cessation programs, including: Nothing

 - Individual, group and telephone counseling

-- 2 quit attempts per year with up to 4 smoking cessation counseling sessions per quit attempt
+2 quit attempts per year with up to 4 smoking cessation counseling sessions per quit attempt

 Approved smoking cessation drugs (see Prescription drug benefits)

 Childhood obesity education

 Not covered: Premarital exams or classes All charges